-- 1 Pursuant to clause 9.4 of District Planning Scheme No. 2, WAIVES the advertising of the modifications to the Camberwarra Structure Plan; - 2 Pursuant to clauses 9.4 and 9.6 of District Planning Scheme No. 2, DETERMINES that the modifications to the Camberwarra Structure Plan, included as Attachment 2 to this Report, are satisfactory; - 3 SUBMITS the modified to the Western Australian Planning Commission for final adoption and certification.
+- 1 Pursuant to clause 9.4 of District Planning Scheme No. 2, WAIVES the advertising of the modifications to the Camberwarra Structure Plan; - 2 Pursuant to clauses 9.4 and 9.6 of District Planning Scheme No. 2, DETERMINES that the modifications to the Camberwarra Structure Plan, included as Attachment 2 to Report CJ225-12/14, are satisfactory; - 3 SUBMITS the modified to the Western Australian Planning Commission for final adoption and certification.